JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 In AVX-512 instructions, one can operate on 16 `float`s with a single instruction.
 Can you imagine a 16-fold decrease in the processing time of your code?

-And if we use 16-bit `int`egers, we optimistically get...
+And if we use 16-bit integers, we optimistically get...
 That's right, a 32-fold speed-up.

 That's the power of SIMD.

+*Note: Performance of implementations using SIMD has to be measured on each processor separately.
+Moreover, the linear speed-up is very unlikely at the first attempt.
+But that's a topic for a whole different article.*

 ## How is SIMD Implemented?